2024 DATES TBA

-Pricing is based on a shared triple and double- occupancy room and a single supplement. $600 deposit required asap to hold your spot as expeditions do sell out as cabins become full.
+Pricing is based on a single supplement and a shared triple and double-occupancy room.
+A $1,000 deposit is required ASAP to hold your spot as expeditions do sell out as cabins become full.

 This program welcomes a minimum of 12 guests booked with WAT.
 There is a maximum of 32 guests in total on the ship.